lowRISC/lowrisc-site/content/docs/debug-v0.3/overview.md

  * *Trace buffering and output* on a separate high speed port or to DRAM broadens the use cases of the debug system.

-Please [get in touch with us]({{< ref "community.md" >}}) if you want have ideas and opinions about future directions we should take.
-Now its time to learn more about the debug system or jump into using it:
+Please [get in touch with us]({{< ref "community.md" >}}) if you have ideas and opinions about future directions we should take.
+Now it's time to learn more about the debug system or jump into using it:

  * More details
   * [Debug interface]({{< ref "docs/debug-v0.3/interface.md" >}})